 Conservation Actions Underway

-All Hawaiian breeding localities are part of the US National Wildlife Refuge and Marine National Monument system or State of Hawaii Seabird Sanctuaries.
-In 1991, a 50 Nautical Mile Protected Species Zone was established around the Northwestern Hawaiian Islands.
-No longline fishing is allowed in this zone.
+All Hawaiian breeding localities are part of the U.S.A.
+National Wildlife Refuge, the U.S.A.
+Marine National Monument system or State of Hawaii Seabird Sanctuaries.
+In 1991, a 50 Nautical Mile (92.6 km) Protected Species Zone was established around the Northwestern Hawaiian Islands, where longline fishing is prohibited.
 In 2006, the Papahānaumokuākea Marine National Monument was established.
 Originally, Papahānaumokuākea protected an area of 362,073 km2; in August 2016, the National Marine Monument was expanded to 1,508,870 km2 and increasing the area in which the birds are protected from exposure to fisheries interactions (http://www.papahanaumokuakea.gov/news/expansion_announcement.html).

 Nearly 80% of the breeding population is counted directly or sampled every year.
 All sites except one have been surveyed since 1991 (Croxall and Gales 1998).
 Hawaiian longline fishing vessels are required to use a range of measures to reduce seabird bycatch.
 In 2001 and 2007, respectively, the USA and Canada released National Plans of Action to reduce the bycatch of seabirds in longline fisheries (NMFS 2001, DFO 2007).
 In 2002, the use of bird-scaring (or Tori) lines became a mandatory condition of licence in commercial halibut, sablefish and rockfish (Sebastes spp.) longline fisheries on Canada’s Pacific waters (DFO 2007).
 In 2006, the Committee on the Conservation of Endangered Wildlife in Canada (COSEWIC) assessed Phoebastria nigripes as Special Concern (a species at risk of becoming threatened or endangered) in Canada (COSEWIC 2006); and in 2009, the species was added to Schedule 1 of Canada’s Species at Risk Act, also as Special Concern (https://www.registrelep-sararegistry.gc.ca/species/speciesDetails_e.cfm?sid=991).